sfigg/commercialization-public/customize/desktop/customize-oobe.md

 1. **Create security questions for a local account**.
 New in Windows 10, version 1803.
 Only displays if the user chose to create a local account, rather than logging into their MSA, on the previous screen.
 See [OOBE screen details](oobe-screen-details.md) to learn more about this new screen in OOBE.
 1. **Windows Hello setup**
 1. **Link your phone and PC**.
 This screen will only appear if the user signed into their Microsoft account, and connected to a network, on the previous screens.
-1. **Save files to OneDrive**
+1. **Save files to OneDrive**.
+This is a cloud service page.
 1. **Set up Office**.
 This screen is only displayed if the user is connected to a network, and has provided their Microsoft account information.
 Content on the page will vary depending on the user’s account type.
 For example, if their Microsoft account qualifies for a free trial of Office, the page will encourage them to setup their free trial.
+This is a cloud service page.
 1. **Payment information**.
 New in Windows 10, version 1803.
 Only displays if a user opts-in to a free trial of Office from the **Set up Office** screen.
+This is a cloud service page.
 1. **Privacy settings**
 1. **Make Cortana my personal assistant**
 1. **OEM Registration pages**

 > [!Note]
-> You can hide certain OOBE screens using Unattend.
-For more information, see [OOBE Unattend component](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-shell-setup-oobe).
+> Some pages displayed during OOBE are delivered via cloud service, as opposed to being delivered as part of a Windows release.
+Cloud service pages can be rolled out to users, or groups of users, at any time.
+Page content can also be modified or adapted based on user input.
+Using cloud service for OOBE pages enables Microsoft to offer targeted, relevant content to users quickly, rather than waiting for the next Windows release.
+>
+> When testing OOBE, keep in mind that you may not see cloud service pages during the flow.

-In Windows 10 version 1803, Windows Welcome is displayed to more users than ever as soon as they complete OOBE and reach their desktop.

-Example Windows Welcome experience:
+In Windows 10, version 1803, Windows Welcome is displayed to more users than ever as soon as they complete OOBE and reach their desktop.
+Here's an example Windows Welcome experience:

 ![Example Windows Welcome experience in Microsoft Edge](images/windows-welcome.png)